sm2302-aug23/grp-r-fourier/readme__1.md

 10   160  4750
 ```

-Here we can see that the most frequently appearing integer in the sequences combined is 2, with 9999 appearances.
+We can see that the most frequently appearing integer in the sequences combined is 2, with 9999 appearances.

-Notice that the top 4 are multiples of 2.

 Interestingly, starting integers of powers of 2 have the shortest sequence lengths among their neighboring starting integers.
 Lets check their lengths with the following code.
 Note that `slice()` can be used to change the range of the data, e.g. `1:10`, `11:20`, `1:100`.